moelomda/Embedded-Linux/Embedded_Linux_Concepts/U-Boot/readme.md

 TFTP stands for Trivial File Transfer Protocol.
 It is a simple,  lightweight file transfer protocol that operates over the User Datagram  Protocol (UDP).
 TFTP is commonly used for transferring files between  devices on a network.

-**Uses**
+#### **Uses**

 One of the primary use cases for TFTP is network booting.
 During the boot process, an embedded device may use  TFTP to download its bootloader, kernel, or configuration files from a  TFTP server on the network.
-This is especially common in scenarios where the embedded device may not have local storage or needs to retrieve the operating system over the network.
+This is especially common in scenarios where the embedded device may not have local storage or **needs to retrieve the operating system over the network.**

-During the development and testing of bootloaders for embedded systems,  TFTP is often used to transfer bootloader binaries between a development machine and the embedded device.
+## **configure my pc to be a server**

-**configure my pc to be a server**
+**note that you should  configure TFTP in u-boot configuration ------> in menuconfig**

-note that you should  configure TFTP in u-boot configuration ------> in menuconfig
+**and compile again**

-you can configure your pc as a server (as it has a network interface)
+`you can configure your pc as a server (we are able to do that because our pc has a network interface)`

 ```bash
 sudo apt-get update